atomicwest/skycast0/README.md

 * The Google API will perform a best-guess search if a location is ambiguous, i.e. Dublin, California, USA versus Dublin, Ireland.
 It is recommended that you specify regions with comma separators
 * The Dark Sky API returns a lot of data that may not necessarily be useful to the average inquirer, such as ozone.
 The code can be easily modified to return these values.
 * Replace API details (e.g. YOUR_KEY and username) in the getTimeMachine and getCurrentForecast scripts
+* Replace Google Map API key in results.html template (where YOUR_KEY is located)

 APIs: